pabasara-mahindapala/pabasara-mahindapala.github.io/_posts/2015-01-17-Know your longs.md

 ##Takeaways

 I came across this while I was meddling with some old code.
 It was lying around for some time going through some release cycles as well.
 Luckily this didn't lead to any unpleasant scenarios.
-But the IDE was complaining about a *numeric overflow*.
-This led us to take another look at the code.
+All along the IDE was complaining about a *numeric overflow*.
+Finally this led us to take another look at the code.

 Takeaways from this is always be **vigilant about the type of multiplication the JVM might do** and **be aware of IDE/compiler warnings**.